 This requires advanced capacities and possibly new approaches, for improving scalability (to deal in particular with high volumes of items and high velocity performances) and sustainability (being as green as possible), whilst providing top level security with capacity to evolve for addressing new cyber threats.
 They should also facilitate interoperability with other blockchain initiatives.

-Depending on the quality/price of the offers that will be received, It is envisaged that around 7 contractors* (which can include consortia) will be selected for the first phase of the PCP (phase 1) through the call for tender*, out of which around 4 contractors* will continue to the second phase (phase 2A) and around 3 contractors* to the last phase (phase 2B).
+The contract award notice was published on 27 July 2021 on TED.
+7 contractors (including consortia) were selected for the first phase of the PCP (phase 1).
+Depending on the quality/price of the offers that will be received for phase 2 of the PCP, it is envisaged that, out of the 7 phase 1 contractors, around 4 contractors* will continue to the second phase (phase 2A) and around 3 contractors* to the last phase (phase 2B).

 Indicative timeline for the PCP*:

-Phase 1: launched in April / May 2021 for a duration of 3 months
+- Phase 1 (solution design): Launched on 19 July 2021 for a duration of 3 months

-Phase 2B: launched in continuity of the phase 2A for a duration of 12 months
+- Phase 2B (further solution development/finalisation and field testing): Will start in continuity of the phase 2A for a duration of 12 months